A WEEKEND IN | CABANA TRAVEL | CABANA MAGAZINE

 Before moving to Florence, I fully expected to be in awe of the city's monumental history and culture, of its art, and its majestic landscape.
 Machiavelli, Masaccio, Michelangelo and San Miniato; it's all right at your fingertips.

-What I was not expecting: for this Renaissance energy to feel so present, its backstreets filled with artisans at their work tables in their botteghe - carving, sculpting, stitching, painting, gilding and chiselling; to drink coffee with a view of Brunelleschi’s unfinished facade in Santo Spirito; eat dinner at the precious Pampaloni silver factory among their treasures; taste the award-winning vin santo at Castello Sonnino; learn life drawing in a true atelier; or share gossip and delicious plates of pasta in the magical and family atmosphere of Trattoria Cammillo.
+What I was not expecting: for this Renaissance energy to feel so present, its backstreets filled with artisans at their work tables in their botteghe - carving, sculpting, stitching, painting, gilding and chiselling; to drink coffee with a view of Brunelleschi’s unfinished facade in Santo Spirito; eat dinner at the precious Pampaloni silver factory among their treasures; taste the award-winning vin santo at Castello Sonnino; learn life drawing in a true atelier; or share gossip and delicious plates of pasta at Trattoria Cammillo.

-The exceptional craftsmanship, talent and kindness of the Florentines, and the beauty and charm of this Renaissance jewel make Florence the perfect destination for a weekend break - or, if you are lucky, much longer.
+The exceptional craftsmanship, talent and kindness of the Florentines, and the beauty and charm of this Renaissance jewel make Florence the perfect weekend destination.

 Where to Stay